-Estrada Land Planning, Inc. 2015.
+1 Estrada Land Planning, Inc. 2015.
 Visual Impact Assessment Interstate 15/Railroad Canyon Road Interchange Project.
 July.

 Less Than Significant Impact.
 No historic buildings, rock outcroppings, or scenic resources are identified on the project site as the project site currently is developed with roadways and freeway structures.
 Existing roadways include Railroad Canyon Road, Casino Drive, Auto Center Drive, Franklin Street and I-15.
-However, none of the surrounding City roads or I-15 are identified as officially designated scenic highways.
-While the project segment of I-15 is identified as an eligible State Scenic Highway, the project segment of I-15 is not currently officially designated as a scenic highway.
+However, none of the surrounding City roads or I-15 are identified as officially designated scenic highways.1 While the project segment of I-15 is identified as an eligible State Scenic Highway.
 Since there are no State-designated scenic highways located within the City of Lake Elsinore; the project would not damage scenic resources within a State Scenic Highway.
 However, as identified in the City's General Plan, it is the City's policy to "maintain and improve the quality of existing landscaping in parkways, parks, civic facilities, rights-of-way, and other public areas."
 Construction of the project may result in the removal of adjacent trees and other mature vegetation within the I-15 right-of-way.